DASSL/Gradebook/tests/data/README.md

 The sample files were created by Kyle Bella and Zach Boylan.

+### Directory `InstructorEmail`

+This directory contains scripts to add sample e-mail addresses.
+Both scripts add e-mail address only if matching instructor rows do not already have e-mail address, and both scripts add e-mail addresses from the domain `example.edu`.

+The script `addEmailByInstructorID.sql` adds e-mail address to instructors with ID 1 through 11.

+The script `addEmailByInstructorID.sql` adds e-mail address to instructors with specific names.
+This script is designed for use with the sample course schedules in the directory `/tests/data/OpenClose`.

 ### Directory `Roster`

 This directory contains sample CSV-formatted rosters ("test files") the way the [Elucian Banner](http://www.ellucian.com/student-information-system/) system generates at WCSU.